-Prevent Your Dog From Suffering Heat Stress This Summer
+Prevent Your Dog From Heat Stroke

 Hot weather spells trouble for dogs.
 Because they can’t release heat by sweating the way humans do, heat and humidity can raise canine body temperatures to dangerous levels.
 Heat stroke kills, and heat stress (a less severe condition) can take a serious toll on a dog’s health.
 Unfortunately, heat-related problems are among the most common summer canine ailments.